Simple, iconic… and surprisingly hard to master

 Margherita at Via Napoli: two classics worth knowing

-On our menu, you’ll find two expressions of this icon—each built on the same philosophy: simplicity, quality, and balance.
+Our menu carries two versions of this icon — different expressions of the same philosophy: simplicity, quality, and balance.

 Margherita

-It’s the everyday masterpiece: clean, comforting, and endlessly craveable—especially when you want to taste the dough, the tomato, and the fire in harmony.
+The everyday masterpiece.
+Clean, comforting, and endlessly craveable — this is the one to order when you want to taste the dough, the tomato, and the fire all at once, with nothing getting in the way.

 Margherita DOP